kadena-community/kadena.js/packages/tools/create-kadena-app/README.md

 - Reading a message from the chain (requires no transaction).
 - Writing a message on the chain, which includes signing and sending a transaction on chain and waiting for it to be mined.
+- `@kadena/wallet-adapter-core` for flexible wallet integration

-[Chainweaver][2] is used for signing transactions, since it's the Official Kadena wallet for advanced blockchain usage and smart contract development.
+[Wallet Adapter Core][2] is used for signing transactions, enabling support for multiple Kadena wallets (Chainweaver, Ecko, Zelcore, etc.) and more adapters are continually being added.

 ## Supported Templates